This post may contain affiliate links at no additional cost to you.

 The seeming complexity of personal finance can be a difficult subject to navigate.
 Paying back debt requires you to sacrifice things that you wouldn’t have had to otherwise.

-Here are “9 nails in the debt coffin” that every living person should avoid on their journey to debt-free living.
+Most people will make 2-3 of these mistakes, I know I did.
+But learning what others like myself have failed to do makes for a great learning experience for you.
+Here are “biggest nails in the debt coffin” that every person should try to avoid on their journey to debt-free living.

 The first nail in the coffin is the lack of personal responsibility and the unwillingness to learn how money works.

-There was a sob story published a few years ago back when Big Media started reporting on the severity of the student loans crisis.
+There was a sob story published a few years ago back on the severity of the student loans crisis and I was angered that with all the REAL, crushing student debt heartache stories out there – this woman was chosen as the story feature.

-Um, LADY, the principal didn’t go down because you paid the minimum on 7% interest for the last 22 years.
+Um, LADY, the principal didn’t go down because you paid the bare minimum for the last 22 years instead of targeting to pay it off.
+She barely paid off the interest accrued.

 An extra $1,000 a year could be made pretty easily with some creative side hustling or picking up an extra shift as a nurse.
 She could have also refinanced or made larger, more frequent payments to snowball the debt.